sanjay-azad/home/c1/develop.md

 # Unsustainable development

-DATE 11 06/25

-1-4 Unsustainable development • Some of our efforts have started showing eigne of unsustainability.
-The progress we have made, the paths. we have taken as a species and the conditionality of nature of cosmos - all might be having sewx contribution. towards the impending danjess to the life supporting
+Some of our efforts have started showing signs of unsustainability.
+The progress we have made, the paths we have taken as a species, and the conditionality of nature or cosmos - all might be having some contribution towards the impending dangers to the life supporting nature as well as our own species.

-mature as well as our own species. when we talk of sustainable development, It anks for tho judicious use of resources.
-Optimal, efficient and skillful щаде is what that we have recognized trait - be it economic activity day to day as the desir Overuse myd wastage is what we have to ardid - be it natural recorrel of food tank we eat. life
+when we talk of sustainable development, it asks for the judicious use of resources.
+Optimal, efficient and skillful usage is what that we have recognized as the desired trait - be it economic activity or our day to day life.
+Overuse and wastage is what we have to avoid - be it natural resources or food that we eat.

-But all of these words are highly convoluted and subjective
+But all of these words are highly convoluted and subjective - not having a definite meaning.

-not having

-a

-definite meaning

-chake their mennly subjective to economic backgronds demography, region (geography), the utility of the project at hand and time - dovieusly.
-Spending millions of rupees on projecte like chandrayan and Mangal mission to make a giant heaps into undiselundry universe might be dibatable at a time when we have. millions of malverished children at home.
+They change their meaning - subjective to economic backgrond, demography, region (geography), the utility of the project at hand, and time - obviously.
+Spending millions of rupees on projects like *Chandrayan* and *Mangal* mission to make a giant leap into understanding the Universe might be debatable at a time when we have millions of malnourished children at home.

-How much usage of water daily is good enough for Region like India and Africa?
-The availability of water devday that, Richness decides the threshold.
+How much usage of water daily is good enough for region like India and Africa?
+The availability of water decides that.
+Richness decides the threshold.

-DATE

-we tank of globalized world and global evening, but it takes clonemic efforts to put resarces from here to there.
+We talk of globalized world and global economy, but it takes economic efforts to put resources from one place to the other.

-We are des buying nature - that is evident from dimate ye and unbeatable heat from the sun.
-This is destry charge wildlife and putting species at sick of endangering our intellect is at play when we think of ourselves as sy to other animale.
-Possibly. intellectually, but we are- we climbed the laddies of food chain so quickly that we have completely lost the sense oof good and band.
-Even in termis must of any actions are debatable- of vehicles, air-conditioner, eating meat, wellness Истра products, muclear power, space projects, medicines and side effects, eating praessed foods - like merida. and refined all, having cold drinks, excreting and gut health, homosexuality and pre-marital sex, "masterbation habit and fernism ve patriarchy we are not going into morality and ethics even-1 We dont know what's good and bad - thats why s 3-0 much confusion, faux and unsustainable behaviour.
+We are destroying nature - that is evident from the climate change and unbearable heat from the sun.
+This is destroying wildlife and putting species at risk of endangering.
+Our intellect is at play when we think of ourselves as superior to other animals.
+Possibly we are - intellectually, but we climbed the ladder of food chain so quickly that we have completely lost the sense oof good and bad.

+Even in economic terms most of our actions are debatable - usage of vehicles, air-conditioner, eating meat, wellness products, nuclear power, space projects, medicines and side effects, eating processed foods - like refined flour and oil, having cold drinks.
+We dont know what's good and bad - thats why so much confusion, fear and unsustainable behaviour.

 Technology, intellect, human endeavers and adventuriem are not to be blamed completely.
 They are a very good facilitator for the increasing entropy of the universe.
 The more we know, the more we by ent different things, charging aus perception and